paul-reiners/smartcab/doc/report.md

 As we can see, the agent reached the primary destination 6 out of 10 times.
 Moreover, at least in the cases where the destination was reached, the reward was always positive.

 ## Enhance the driving agent

+*Report what changes you made to your basic implementation of Q-Learning to achieve the final version of the agent.
+How well does it perform?*

+To achieve the final version of the agent, I experimented with different values of gamma and alpha.
+I recorded the results in this [spreadsheet](../data/performance.csv).
+I considered a trial to have succeeded if it reached the destination and the cumulative reward was non-negative.

+With gamma set to 0.950 and alpha set to 0.20, I achieved a success rate of 46%.